emilyriederer/conf-speaker-experience/README.md

 - Encourage speakers to write up their talk as a blog post and help them publicize
 - Share their materials (decks, videos, GitHubs, etc.) to whatever extent you are able and they are comfortable
 - When the budget allows, provide a speaker gift.
 This does not need to be economically valuable, but a momento and token of gratitude is a nice touch

+# Miscellaneous
+- Make sure than infrastructure (e.g. bio/photo collection, publicity, feedback, etc.) allows for co-presenters if conference allows this